Matthew T. Provencher,

-Dr. Provencher served as an orthopaedic surgeon at the Naval Medical Center San Diego from 2004-13 and was Director of the Sports Medicine and Surgery program from 2007-13.
-As the Head Orthopaedic Team Physician for the Navy Seal Teams 1, 3, 5 and 7, he was also instrumental in setting up the Special Forces Tactical Athlete Program - a comprehensive wellness, injury prevention and rehabilitation program for Naval Special Forces.
+CAPT Provencher served as an orthopaedic surgeon at the Naval Medical Center San Diego from 2004 to 2013 and was The Director of the Sports Medicine and Surgery from 2007 to 2013.
+As the Head Orthopaedic Team Physician for the Navy Seal Teams 1, 3, 5 and 7, he was also instrumental in setting up the Special Forces Tactical Athlete Program (TAP)—a comprehensive wellness, injury prevention and rehabilitation program for Naval Special Forces.

 In addition to his military orthopaedic duties, CAPT Provencher performed extensive Humanitarian and Disaster Relief (HDR) work.
 In this capacity, he served as the Director for Surgical Services (DSS) for four years on the USNS Mercy (TAH-19) and led the surgical team during Pacific Partnership 2012—the largest Humanitarian and Civic Action in the Asia-Pacific region focused on building stronger relationships and improving disaster response capabilities with partner nations.
 In this capacity, he led a 500-member medical-surgical team on a five-country disaster relief training mission, Pacific Partnership, in the Asia Pacific region in both 2010 and 2012.